davidalanb/cs-518-labs/11-13 Group project/PROJECT OVERVIEW.md

 * Two features, \~3-4 stories per feature

-Example
+Example:

 * feature 1: adventure discovery
   * "As a client, I want to view a list of adventures with name and description..."
+  * "...I want to view adventures being offered by a specific guide..."
-  * "...I want to filter by start and end datetime"
+  * "...I want to filter by start and end datetime..."
   * "...I want to browse by location..."
 * feature 2: adventure creation
   * "As a guide, I want to create an adventure with name and description, so that..."
+  * "...I want to specify start and end datetime..."
+  * "...I want to specify location..."

 ### Implementation: